What to do after a hit-and-run in Iowa

 Iowa hit-and-run laws

-Iowa hit-and-run laws state that the more injuries and damage caused by the accident, the worse the crime of fleeing the scene.
-If the hit-and-run only involves property damage, the perpetrator may be charged with a simple misdemeanor.
+Iowa hit-and-run laws state that if the hit-and-run only involves property damage, the perpetrator may be charged with a simple misdemeanor.
 A hit-and-run that involves serious injury or death could be charged as a serious misdemeanor or felony.
 The at-fault driver is liable for costs accrued either through property damage or personal injury.
 Committing a hit-and-run while uninsured can add further layers of penalties and costs.

 Beyond the criminal penalties of a hit-and-run, insurance consequences may also be severe.
-The DMV may require the driver to obtain an SR-22 filing from a car insurance company, which states that they have an active car insurance policy that meets the state’s minimum car insurance requirements.
+The Department of Motor Vehicles (DMV) may require the driver to obtain an SR-22 filing from their car insurance company, which states that they have an active car insurance policy that meets the state’s minimum car insurance requirements.

 How hit-and-runs impact car insurance rates in Iowa